MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab10_Azure.md

 - Remember to continue working in your DEVELOPMENT environment.
 We’ll move everything to production soon.

-‎

-# Exercise #1: Configure an application user
+## Exercise 1: Configure an Azure AD application user

 **Objective:** In this exercise, you will configure an application user that will be used to connect the Azure Function back to Microsoft Dataverse.

-## Task #1: Register Azure AD Application
+### Task 1.1: Register Azure AD Application

 1. Navigate to Azure Active Directory